zkzoomer/bq2/docs/technical-reference/test-credential-manager.md

 - `gradeRestrictedTestFullProof`: the [grade restricted test proof](../guides/proofs/bq-restricted-test-proof.md#grade-restricted-tests) generated with the library.
 - `testPassed`: a boolean parameter indicating if their solution achieves a grade over the `minimumGrade` or not.

-### Verifying a Test Credential
-The admin of a test credential can choose to _verify it_ by providing the open answer hashes needed to solve this test directly on-chain, which is done by calling the function `verifyTestCredentialAnswers`.